Salk-Harnessing-Plants-Initiative/plant-independent-image-uploader/README.md

 Python script for uploading files to an AWS S3 bucket with some additional features

 * On startup, detects all files in the `unprocessed` directory (and recursive subdirectories), and for each file, uploads it to S3.
-Moves it to the "done" directory upon success, "error" directory upon failure
+Moves it to the `done` directory upon success, `error` directory upon failure
 * Attaches to the newly created S3 file a field called `file_created` in its metadata section.
 This is the timestamp of when the file was created in the uploader's filesystem
 * As long as the script is running, it will continuously monitor the `unprocessed` directory for new